grame-cncm/faustdoc/src/manual/compiler.md

 #### Adding Open MP Directives

 As said before, parallel code generation is built on top of vector code generation.
 The graph of loops produced by the vector code generator is topologically sorted in order to detect the loops that can be computed in parallel.
-The first set $S_0$ (loops $L1$, $L2$ and $L3$) contains the loops that don't depend on any other loops, the set $S_1$ contains the loops that only depend on loops of $S_0$, (that is loops $L4$ and $L5$), etc..
+The first set `S_0` (loops `L1`, `L2` and `L3`) contains the loops that don't depend on any other loops, the set `S_1` contains the loops that only depend on loops of `S_0`, (that is loops `L4` and `L5`), etc..

-As all the loops of a given set $S_n$ can be computed in parallel, the compiler will generate a `sections` construct with a `section` for each loop.
+As all the loops of a given set `S_n` can be computed in parallel, the compiler will generate a `sections` construct with a `section` for each loop.

 ```
 #pragma omp sections